dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 Pelorus is now configured to measure the sample application.

 It is time to deploy the sample application to view measurements from Pelorus' Grafana dashboard.
-Plase keep the Grafana page open.
+Please keep the Grafana page open.

-## Sample Aplication Demo
+## Sample Application Demo

 ### Lead Time for Change and Deployment Frequency